Mathieu-Desrochers/Schemings/documentation/macros/define-table.md

 execute-procedures
 ------------------
-Each execute procedure expands to a procedure such as:
+Each execute-procedure expands to a procedure such as:

     (define (employees-table-delete-by-name
       sql-connection